fradevita/reo/README.md

 `source ~/.bashrc`

-Set enviormental variable HYPRE_DIR to the installation directory of HYPRE library
+Set enviormental variable HYPRE_DIR to the installation directory of HYPRE library.